canada-ca/design-system/common-design-patterns/page-feedback.md

   <h3>Research findings</h3>
   <p><a href="https://blog.canada.ca/2020/10/09/collect-feedback.html">Blog post: Collect feedback, find issues</a></p>
   <h3>Policy rationale</h3>
-  <p>The <cite>Guideline for Service and Digital</cite> requires <a href="https://www.canada.ca/en/government/system/digital-government/guideline-service-digital.html#ToC2_2">client feedback</a> to be an integral part of service or product design.
+  <p>The Guideline for Service and Digital requires <a href="https://www.canada.ca/en/government/system/digital-government/guideline-service-digital.html#ToC2_2">client feedback</a> to be an integral part of service or product design.
 It can take several forms, including using the page feedback tool.</p>
 </section>